Dee Palmer: Solo work

-Personal life
+Personal life and death

 In 1998, Palmer came out as transgender and intersex, changing her name to Dee.
 Palmer was born with genital ambiguity, assigned male at birth, and underwent several surgeries, the last in her late twenties.
 Palmer said her gender dysphoria had been a part of her life since she had been young, and that the dysphoria "started to reassert itself again" in the year following the death of her wife Maggie in 1995.

+Palmer moved to Knighton, on the English-Welsh border in Shropshire, in 2014.
+She was autistic.

+Palmer's death at a hospice in Shropshire, aged 88, was announced on 13 June 2026.